 The Company provided an indemnification to subscribers of flow-through shares in an amount equal to the income tax that would be payable by subscribers in the event, and as a consequence, of the Company not incurring and renouncing qualifying expenditures as required under the subscription agreement.
 The Company is liable for any tax that will be payable by subscribers as a result of not incurring certain qualifying expenditures by December 31, 2012.
-An amount of \$233,730 has been accrued at December 31, 2016 (2015 - \$233,730).
+An amount of \$233,730 has been accrued at December 31, 2017 (2016 - \$233,730).

-As at December 31, 2016, the Company had working capital of \$127,794 as compared to a working capital deficiency of \$170,666 at December 31, 2015.
-Included in the working capital at December 31, 2016 are \$22,262 of payables and accrued liabilities from operating activities, as well as the \$233,730 provision representing estimated amounts to indemnify certain flow-through subscribers as a result of the Company not incurring certain qualifying expenditures by December 31, 2012.
-Management believes that, while this liquidity is sufficient to meet the Company's minimum cash requirements for the year ending December 31, 2017 including \$43,502 of committed expenditures on certain mineral properties to keep these properties in good standing, it will not be sufficient to meet the Company's requirements beyond 2017.
+As at December 31, 2017, the Company had working capital of \$33,062 as compared to \$127,794 at December 31, 2016.
+Included in the working capital at December 31, 2017 are \$16,067 of payables and accrued liabilities from operating activities, as well as the \$233,730 provision representing estimated amounts to indemnify certain flow-through subscribers as a result of the Company not incurring certain qualifying expenditures by December 31, 2012.
+The existing working capital is not sufficient to fund the minimum expenditures the Company must incur to sustain its operations through 2018.
+As such, there is a material uncertainty that casts significant doubt about the Company's ability to continue as a going concern.
 Management has suspended all activity at the mineral properties and, as such, does not believe there is opportunity to further reduce cash outflows.
 As such, there is a material uncertainty that casts significant doubt upon the Company's ability to continue as a going concern.